peterussell/peterussell.github.io_old/_posts/2016-09-22-life-just-after-30.md

 project (Image Workstation being the exception), which I'll try blaming on the fractured division of time between projects.

 This year I'll commit to working on just one project and see how far it goes.
-It should be a fun experiment if nothing else.

 # Exercise-y: Climbing